Movement

 is motion.
 Where normal motion is limited, tension eventually results.

-Over time, limited motion results in structural imbalance, aching
+Over time, limited motion results in structural imbalance, back and neck pain, sore

 Movement